Bruce Burch and Friends Concert Honoring John Jarrard

 Tickets: $30 each, $25 each in blocks of five or more

-The yearly concert honors Jarrard and benefits several local charities: the Good News at Noon Clinics, Good News at Noon, the Boys and Girls Clubs of Hall County, Leukemia & Lymphoma Society Georgia Chapter, and the Georgia Mountain Food Bank.
+Since his death, the John Jarrard Foundation has donated another $700,000 to local charities including Good News at Noon Clinics, Good News at Noon, the Boys and Girls Clubs of Hall County, Leukemia & Lymphoma Society Georgia Chapter and the Georgia Mountain Food Bank.

-Tickets are $30 each and blocks of five tickets are $120.
-They can be purchased online or at The Times, WDUN, the North Georgia Community Foundation, and BB&T's Brown's Bridge Road office.
+Thursday's concert also benefits the foundation.
+Tickets are $30 each (blocks of five are $120), and can be purchased at The Times, WDUN, the North Georgia Community Foundation, BB&T's Brown's Bridge Road office, or online at www.johnjarrardfoundation.com.